 We see in the execve

-call that there are 3 arguments; the zeroth (in UNIX tradition) is the name of the binary used to call it, the first looks like a Java version number, and I’m not sure what the third is.
+call that there are 3 arguments; the zeroth (in UNIX tradition) is the name of the binary used to call it, the first looks like a Java version number, and I’m not sure what the second is.
 But it means I can experiment by calling it:

 $ /usr/lib/jvm/java-17-openjdk-amd64/lib/jspawnhelper first second